frtlarchive/frtl.github.io/safety-driver-incentives.md

 ## Spouse Awards

-<p>At Florida Rock &amp; Tank Lines, we recognize that the spouses of our drivers have a very important influence on safety.
+At Florida Rock &amp; Tank Lines, we recognize that the spouses of our drivers have a very important influence on safety.
 Each day when a driver leaves for work, his/her mind must be completely focused on applying his/her skills as a professional truck driver.
 Encouraging their loved ones to drive safely and ensuring they get plenty of rest are just two ways that spouses support drivers daily.
 When drivers receive a safe-driving award, their spouses also receive a gift certificate.
 At each five-year service interval, safe drivers' spouses receive larger awards, such as a watch or a diamond bracelet.

 ## Chevy Truck Safety Contest